Great Tits breed in Koenigsbronn

 Maybe it is one of last year's Youngsters.
 And again the bird arrives at twilight time.

-Since I installed the light barrier, every movement is logged.
+Since I installed a light barrier, every movement is logged.
 Interesting, that the Great Tit visits the nest box sometimes over the day for some minutes, this shows other birds its territory.

 The 3rd of December I made a "bed of straw" for the bird.
 First it sceptically pecked the straw blades flinging them around, but quickly got used to it and fell satisfied asleep.